 “Yeah, what?”
 Ben said, poking his head through the service window.

 I relayed the whole story for them, even what Daisy had said about thunder being the likely culprit.

 “Weird,” Amy said when I was done.

 “I’ve heard of that before,” Ben said, and belatedly I remembered that in middle school he had talked about wanting to become a biologist.
 “Birds die in all sorts of weird ways.
-I interned with one of the local government ecology labs right after high school.
+I interned with one of the local government ecology labs during the summer before senior year.
 They died in droves during migrating season.
 Crashed right into that cell tower out near Highbank one after another after another.
 Something about the steady red light fucked with their internal compass and attracted them right to it.
 Which is why we have a flashing red light now.
 The tower gets way less bird strikes because of it.”

 “Wow, Ben.
 And this whole time I thought you were nothing but eye candy,” Amy said.

 He shot her an unimpressed look and disappeared back into the kitchen, muttering about white women.

 “No sense of humor when he’s hung over,” Amy said, shaking her head before unmuting the TV.